COVID-19: Updates and Resources

 - Students in grades 1-3: Testing Friday, August 28.
 In-person classes begin for these students on Monday, August 31.

-- Students in grades 4-6: Testing Thursday and Friday, September 3-4.
+- Students in grades 4-6: Testing Friday, September 4.
 In-person classes begin Tuesday, September 8.

-- Middle School students (grades 7-9): Testing Thursday and Friday, September 10-11.
+- Middle School students (grades 7-9): Testing Friday, September 11.
 In-person classes begin Monday, September 14.

 Throughout the school year, families with children in grades that are holding on-campus classes will be able to opt for our upgraded Distance Learning Plan.